Awesome Las Vegas to Zion National Park Road Trip

 20 miles

-Really, this entire area of southern Utah is full of enough things to keep you busy for weeks!
-And state parks like Sand Hollow State Park, Quail Creek State Park and Snow Canyon State Park are close by and could easily be added to a Las Vegas to Zion itinerary.
-I spent a day at Snow Canyon on my way to Zion one time and loved it.
+State parks like Sand Hollow State Park, Quail Creek State Park and Snow Canyon State Park are also close by and could easily be added to a Las Vegas to Zion itinerary.
+I spent a day at Snow Canyon on my way to Zion one time and loved its compact size and easy hikes.

 19 miles

-On this stretch of highway you’ll also see several chain hotels.
-Comfort Inn & Suites and Sleep Inn & Suites are both highly rated on Google and Expedia.
-I personally have not ever stayed at either, but if I wanted to explore more of the area, then either of these would be good choices.
-And they are newer than some of the other hotels in downtown Hurricane.
+Hurricane has a few chain hotels options.
+Comfort Inn & Suites and Sleep Inn & Suites are both well-rated on Google and Expedia.
+I haven’t stayed at either, but if you plan to explore more of the area, both are convenient, for getting around to various sights.

 24 miles

 From Hurricane you’re almost to Zion.
-All that’s left is the drive through a few small communities before arriving at the park.
-A couple of notable stops – at least for me – River Rock Roasting Company – in the small town of La Verkin – with its tasty breakfast sandwiches and delicious burgers PLUS some killer view from the back patio.
+All that’s left is the drive through a few small towns and communities before arriving at the park.
+A couple of notable stops – at least for me – River Rock Roasting Company – in the small town of La Verkin – serves tasty breakfast sandwiches and delicious burgers PLUS some killer views from the back patio.
 (They also have a drive-thru in Hurricane but its not the same vibe.)

-Also, La Verkin is the last place to buy groceries at a decent grocery store.
-Davis Food & Drugs is the only one in town, along with a Family Dollar, that offers a few basic food items.
-Springdale – right next to Zion has a few smaller markets and deli’s but nothing the size of these two stores.
+Also, La Verkin is the very (really) last place to buy groceries at a real grocery store.
+Davis Food & Drugs is the only one in town, besides a Family Dollar, that offers basic food items.
+Springdale, located right next to Zion, has a few smaller markets and deli’s but nothing the size of these two stores.

-Once you get to Springdale, you’re practically in the park.
+Next is Springdale and then you’re practically in the park.
 Remember Zion is a fee-based park so you will be required to pay a $35 per-car fee ($30 for a motocycle) or use an America the Beautiful Park Pass to drive into, or through, the park.
-Even if you don’t have plans to ride the shuttle into Zion Canyon, you’ll need to pay.
+Even if you don’t have plans to ride the shuttle into Zion Canyon, you’re required to pay.

-A few years ago, Zion tested a reservation system for the shuttle into Zion Canyon but that’s no longer required.
-Now the only activities requiring a reservation, or a permit, in Zion National Park are hiking Angels Landing and Virgin River Narrows.
+A few years ago, Zion tested a reservation system for the shuttle into Zion Canyon but that’s no longer necessary.
+Now, the only activities requiring a reservation, or a permit, in Zion National Park are for hiking Angels Landing and Virgin River Narrows.

-In the park, don’t miss the informative visitor center, hiking and walking along the Virgin River and honestly just take time to enjoy the views, the colors and beauty of Zion.
+In the park, don’t miss the informative visitor center, hiking and walking along the Virgin River and honestly just take the time to soak up the views, the colors and beauty of Zion.
 Being in the canyon and surrounded by the towering walls is a really unique park experience.

 It’s worth mentioning that Zion National Park can get really crowded during the busy season and parking can be difficult.
-If you are staying in Springdale, take advantage of the free Springdale shuttle into the park.
+If you are staying in Springdale, take advantage of the free Springdale shuttle into the park that the city offers to cut down on parking issues.
 (Not to be confused with the shuttle inside the park that takes you into Zion Canyon).
-Even if Zion is just a day trip without an overnight you can park and ride the shuttle into the park.

 Whatever your situation you’ll definitely want to get to the park as early as you can when visiting in busy months.
 That, and implementing a few other tips for avoiding the crowds in Zion National Park, will help you get the most out of your Zion visit.

-Need a place to stay in Zion National Park?
-The park has its own lodge and two campgrounds plus there’s plenty of BLM land around Zion for dispersed camping.
-Not a camper but enjoy uniques stays?
-Then consider a cabin or covered wagon at Zion Wildflower Resort, located in Virgin, just a few miles from the park.
+Looking for a place to stay in Zion National Park?
+The park has its own lodge and three campgrounds inside the park.
+Outside the park, there’s plenty of BLM land around Zion for dispersed camping or boondocking.

 Best Time to Road Trip From Las Vegas to Zion National Park